belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - ✅ Dark/light mode toggle works and persists
 - ✅ All components use semantic HTML
 - ✅ Accessibility standards are met (WCAG AA minimum)
-- ✅ Headless UI components are properly integrated
+- ✅ Headless UI components are properly integrated with Catalyst UI for default styling
 - ✅ Tailwind CSS is used consistently
 - ✅ No console errors or warnings
 - ✅ Smooth animations and transitions